columbia-pilf/columbia-pilf.github.io/__HOW_TO_USE_THIS_THING.md

 The files are in a special format called markdown---the editor will help you with this.

 ## Saving your changes
 When you are done making changes, click on the "save" icon to the right.
+Then click "commit".

-Probably, the save won't work the first time you try.
+Probably, it won't work the first time you try.
 On the bottom right corner, there will be a little green icon about "authorizing github".
-You should click it.
+Click it.

-This will take you to the github.com.
+This will take you to github.com.
 You will need to create an account.
-After you have created the account and authorized "prose.io", then the save button should work.
+Create it.
+Then the save button should work.

 After you save your change, email richard.marmorstein@gmail.com to tell him to publish the changes.